MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/Develop/mip/class_mip_policyengine_settings.md

 #### Parameters
 * identity unique identifier of the user for whom the engine needs to be added.
 * clientData customizable client data that can be stored with the engine when unloaded, can be retrieve from a loaded engine.
-* locale engine localizable output will be provided in this locale, default "en-US".
+* locale engine localizable output will be provided in this locale, default `en-US`.

 ### GetId
-Get the engine id.
+Get the engine ID.

 #### Returns
 a unique string identifying the engine.

 ### SetId
-Set the engine id.
+Set the engine ID.

 #### Parameters
-* id engine id.
+* id engine ID.

 ### GetIdentity
 Get the Identity object.

 #### Returns
-a refrence to the identity in the settings object.
+a reference to the identity in the settings object.
 **See also**: mip::Identity

 ### SetIdentity